 Here’s a quick visual recap of Principle #1:

 2. FOCUS: Sharpen your Ability to Concentrate

 Focused learning delivers superior results.
 You can improve your ability to focus through practice, by dedicating chunks of time to focus fully on what you’re trying to learn.
-In our complete Ultralearning summary (get full book summary here), we’ll explain how you can overcome the 3 key obstacles to concentration (procrastination, distractions and variety).
+In our complete Ultralearning summary, we’ll explain how you can overcome the 3 key obstacles to concentration (procrastination, distractions and variety).